tytydraco/yessleep/out/I_Have_to_Choose_Between_Dying_in_a_Fire_or_Being_Beaten_to_Death.md

 I immediately perked up, opening the door wider to get a better look at her.
 Even though I knew that she could be a marketer or some other scammer, I wanted to drink in the scene before she ruined my fantasy.

-“Thomas Reinhart?” she asked, her voice both velvety and commanding in equal measures.
+“\[One-Angle7033\]?” she asked, her voice both velvety and commanding in equal measures.

 That got my attention.